KOSAAKU/JS-PROJECT1-IPSSI/README.md

 ## Project Overview

-This is a simple website for a "Cat Encyclopedia" - a for IPSSI.
+This is a simple website for a "Cat Encyclopedia" (aka WikiCat) - a project for IPSSI.
 The project consists of vanilla HTML, CSS, and JavaScript files that can be opened directly in a browser.

 ## Project Structure